dotnet/aspnetcore/src/Components/README.md

 ### Test

 This project contains a collection of unit tests implemented with XUnit and E2E tests implemented using Selenium.
-In order to run the E2E tests, you will need to have Node installed on your machine.
+In order to run the E2E tests, you will need to have [Node v16](https://nodejs.org/en/) installed on your machine.

 The E2E tests are located in the `tests/E2ETest` folder.
 The E2E test assets are located in the `test/testassets` directory, and it contains a top-level `TestServer` which instantiates different app servers for specific scenarios: